 Certain spices are safe for dogs; you can add these to the dog’s meal as a flavoring.
 Aside from the improved taste they give meals, the right spice will be packed with nutritional benefits for your dog’s health.

 If you use herbs and spices as toppings for wet dog foods, introduce them slowly to determine how your dog responds to the new food.
-Use a new spice at a time, so you easily notice if your dog prefers some over others.
+Use a new spice at a time so you quickly notice if your dog prefers some over others.

-Remember, it’s always best to speak with your vet before adding spices to your dog’s diet.
+Remember, speaking with your vet before adding spices to your dog’s diet is always best.
 Even healthy spices may interact with certain medications and have side effects, so guidance from a professional is necessary.

 What spices can dogs eat?